chadlaing/Panseq/README.md

 * 'muscleExecutable' specifies the full path to the muscle executable file.

-* 'fragmentationSize' when running a in mode `pan' determines the size of the fragments that the genomic sequences are segmented into.
+* 'fragmentationSize' when running in mode `pan' determines the size of the fragments that the genomic sequences are segmented into.

 * 'percentIdentityCutoff' when running in mode `pan' sets the threshold of sequence identity for determining whether a fragment is part of the ‘core’ or ‘accessory’ genome.